Kyle-Sch/Kyle-Sch/python/README.md

         - you can sort permanently and temporarily
     - Check length using len method
     - -1 index is always last item

+Loops
+- for in each loop
+- indents are what to do in the loop
+- colon is important
+- range() for numbers
+    - Ends before end range number
+-